 While remaining head-up throughout the Compulsory Transition, P#1 and P#3 must cross the Centreline.
-When crossing through the Sidelines, each Performer transitions to head-down in a half inface Reverse Eagle before starting any Vertical.
+When crossing through the Sidelines, each Performer transitions to head-down in a transition feet-first through back-down before starting any Vertical.